Skip to content

 Summer Hydration 101: What Most People Get Wrong (and How to Get It Right)

-As chief medical officer at HAP — and as someone who looks forward to the warm and sunny Michigan days just as much as anyone — I know how easy it is to forget to drink enough water.
-When we’re out enjoying festivals, beach days and backyard barbecues, hydration often takes a back seat.
+As chief medical officer at HAP — and as someone who enjoys Michigan’s warm, sunny days as much as anyone — I understand how easy it is to forget to drink enough water.
+When we’re out enjoying festivals, beach days and backyard barbecues, staying hydrated often takes a back seat.

 Charles Bloom, DO, FACOEP